microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 ### Action definition

 The `actionDefinition` type declares the shape and meaning of an action.
 Actions may be triggered by utterance, direct binding (via a button), physical gesture, regex, and many other schemes.
-Some of these triggering techniques are expressed directly within the cation definition: for example, the [`utterances`](#Utterances) field contains examples that could be used to train an NLP dispatching system.
+Some of these triggering techniques are expressed directly within the action definition: for example, the [`utterances`](#Utterances) field contains examples that could be used to train an NLP dispatching system.
 Some triggering systems are outside the scope of this specification, but may be used by readers and writers of the Action.

 #### ID